geokongo/jquery-autocomplete/README.md

 You pass the function without the parenthesis so that it's not excecuted before the right time.
 This function should recieve as a parameter, the current text content in the user input field.
 In return, the function would return a valid javascript array of options.

+If you callback function is namespaced, it would still be loaded right.
+The plugin supports nested namespaces up to level 4, e.g. ` Lib.My.Callback.Function() `

-By default type ahead in enabled.
+By default type ahead is enabled.
 If your suggestionsProvider doesn't return items identical to the user input, the plugin would still take the first element in the list and type it into the input field.
 In some cases, this might be annoying to your users.
-For this reason, you might want to implicitly turn off the type ahead functionality in this manner:
+For this reason, you might want to implicitly turn off the type ahead functionality if you are using a custom callback function in this manner:

 ```javascript
 $("states").autosuggest({